tim-moody/scraper-tools/generic/README.md

 ### Url Patterns to Include

-These are a list of regular expressions in HTML_INCL_PATTERNS.
+These are a list of strings or compiled regular expressions in HTML_INCL_PATTERNS.
 Any url that returns html is matched against these patterns and if there is a match it is queued for parsing.
+Strings match to the first part of the url.

 ### Url Patterns to Exclude

-These are a list of regular expressions in HTML_EXCL_PATTERNS.
+These are a list of strings or compiled regular expressions in HTML_EXCL_PATTERNS.
 Any url that returns html is matched against these patterns and if there is a match it is not queued for parsing.
+Strings match to the first part of the url.